TodePond/TodePondDotCom/sky/minutes/readme.md

 # Minutes

-minutes of my hour/
+minutes of my hour\
-hours of my day/
+hours of my day\
-days of my life/
+days of my life\
 life of my minutes